open-telemetry/opentelemetry-collector-contrib/connector/exceptionsconnector/README.md

 ## Overview

+Generate metrics and logs from record [application exceptions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/exceptions/exceptions-spans.md/) associated with spans.

-Each metric will have _at least_ the following dimensions because they are common across all spans:
+Each **metric** and **log** will have _at least_ the following dimensions:
 - Service name
 - Span kind
 - Status code

+With the provided default config, each **metric** and **log** will also have the following dimensions:
 - Exception message
 - Exception type

+Each log will additionally have the following attributes:
+- Exception stacktrace
+- HTTP attributes (if available), such as `http.method` and `http.url`.

 ## Configurations